AFrameWorker/adorable-lua-framework/README.md

 1. Download and install Cheat Engine 7.4
 2. "Download ZIP" on this repo and extract the files INSIDE the adorable-lua-framework-main folder somewhere.
-2.5 Run "applymain.exe" to apply the main library to all subdirectories (important!)
+2.5 Run "applymain.exe" to apply the main library to all subdirectories (important!).
-3. Head into the "templategame" folder
+3. Head into the "templategame" folder.
 4. Run "scriptcompiler.exe" to compile all the lua scripts inside _lua (they're then copied to _luacompiled)
 5. Open "template.ct" with Cheat Engine.
 6. Press the "Table" tab on the top of the program, then "Show Cheat Table Lua Script"